MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsVirtualAppointmentsPolicy.md

 ```

 ### -PolicyName
 Specifies the name of the policy to be assigned.
-The PolicyName is the policy identity minus the policy scope ("tag:"), e.g. a policy that has an identity of "Tag:Enabled" has a PolicyName of "Enabled".
+The PolicyName is the policy identity minus the policy scope ("tag:"), for example, a policy that has an identity of "Tag:Enabled" has a PolicyName of "Enabled".

 ```yaml
 Type: String